-How to Install JAVA 8 (JDK 8u45) on Linux Systems
+How to Install Java 9 JDK on Linux Systems

 Java is a collection of software better known for it’s cross platform availability was developed by Sun Microsystems in 1995.
 Java platform is used by millions of applications and websites (specially used in banking sites) due to its fast, secure and reliable nature.
 Today, Java is everywhere, from desktops to data-centers, game consoles to scientific computers, mobile phones to the Internet, etc…